cytoscape/cytoscape-manual/docs/Export_Your_Data.md

 The easiest way to share your results with others is simply saving everything as a session file (which is a zipped session archive).
-You can save your current session by clicking ***Save Session*** icon.
-You can save to a thumb drive, a shared file system, or even a cloud drive directory such as Dropbox -- if you save to a shared drive, beware not to have two people work on the same session file with Cytoscape at the same time, as unpredictable results may occur.
+You can save your current session by clicking the ***Save Session*** icon.
+You can save to a thumb drive, a shared file system, or even a cloud drive directory such as Dropbox.
+If you save to a shared drive, beware not to have two people work on the same session file with Cytoscape at the same time, as unpredictable results may occur.